 Additionally, it’s wise to enlist the help of an experienced partner or agency.
 They can provide you with advice, guidance, marketing collateral, and more, streamlining your processes from start to finish and resulting in happier customers and fewer headaches.

-As mentioned in the previous section, manufacturing is a significant part of launching a successful sports brand in 2023.
+As previously mentioned, manufacturing is a significant part of launching a successful sports brand.
 Some elements of manufacturing are sourcing materials, fabric sourcing and pattern development, sampling, production, quality control, and delivery.
-In addition to this, to be successful, you must have designs that are well-timed and well-received.
+In addition, to be successful, you must have designs that are well-timed and well-received.

 Plan Your Campaigns Around the Seasons